azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 #### Why AzSK_SVTs task in my release pipeline has suddenly started failing 'Verify'/'Manual'/'Remediate'/'Exception' controls.
  All the control statuses other than passed would be treated as 'Failed' in the AzSK_SVT Task(going forward from AzSK_SVTs version 3.0.3).
 To treat control statuses other than 'Failed' as 'Passed' you can use 'TreatAsPassed' variable.
 Refer this [link](Readme.md#advanced-cicd-scanning-capabilities)

+ ### I want to run AzSK_SVT on non-hosted agent.What are the pre-requisites for running AzSK_SVTs task on non-hosted agent?
+If you are using non-hosted agents you need to have azureps installed on it for AzSK_SVTs to run.
+Make sure you have latest version of AzSK installed on the machine,since scan should always use latest AzSK module.

 [Back to top...](Readme.md#contents)

 # Security Verification Tests (SVTs) in Jenkins pipeline (Preview)